lthung/inf2303/intro.markdown

 # Student Learning Objectives

-The students will develop an understanding of free / open source software ecosystem, including its history and current practices.
+Students will develop an understanding of free / open source software ecosystem, including its history and current practices.
-They will also learn to draw on their understanding of F/OSS to analyse the opportunities and challenges that such software presents in specific contexts faced by information professionals.
+They will also learn to draw on their understanding of F/OSS to analyze the opportunities and challenges that such software presents in specific contexts faced by information professionals.
 Finally, they will learn how to extend their observations about free / open source software to other information products.